seanmcquaid/seanmcquaid/README.md

 📫  How to reach me: Email

-🎺  Fun fact: My Bachelor's and Master's degree are both in Trumpet!
+🎺  Fun fact: My Bachelor's and Master's degree are both in Music with a focus in Jazz Trumpet!